-Colombia is one of the Latin America’s most exiting recent success stories with sustained GDP growth is expected to reach 3.5% by 2022.
-Economic resilience and higher earning capacity have been borne out of sound economic policies, and market areas like Agriculture, Transport, Financial Services, and Construction show most promise for immediate growth.
+Colombia is one of the Latin America’s most exciting recent success stories with sustained GDP growth is expected to reach 3.5% by 2022.
+Economic resilience and higher earning capacity have been borne out of sound economic policies, and market areas like Agriculture, Transport, Financial Services, and Construction show the most promise for immediate growth.

 With a population of around 49 million people, Colombia is the third most populous country in Latin America (after Brazil and Mexico).
 It is expected to be home to 50.2 million people by 2020, and 55.3 million by 2050.

-Consumer expenditure was worth nearly USD$180 million in 2016 (up from USD$115 million in 2010; 56% growth), or USD$12,000 per household, and with an expanding middle class in a country whose population are better paid than many neighboring countries, now is an ideal time to invest.
+Consumer expenditure was worth nearly USD$180 million in 2016 (up from USD$115 million in 2010; 56% growth), or USD$12,000 per household, and with an expanding middle class in a country whose population are better paid than many neighbouring countries, now is an ideal time to invest.

 The average age in Colombia is 30, with nearly 42% of the current population aged between 25-54; while around the same proportion are younger than this (0-24).
 Only 7.44% of Colombians are over 65 years old.
 Most live in the north and west of the country where natural resources and positive agrarian conditions can be found.
 17% of the population works in agriculture, producing coffee, flowers, bananas, rice, tobacco, corn, sugarcane, and cocoa beans.
-Meanwhile land swathes of the south and east, largely grasslands covering 60% of the country’s landmass, are only moderately populated.
+Meanwhile, land swathes of the south and east, largely grasslands covering 60% of the country’s landmass, are only moderately populated.

 77% of the population lives in urban settings, with nearly 1.5% more moving to cities on an annual basis.
 Nearly 20% (9.7 million people) of Colombians call capital city Bogotá home, while nearly four million are based in Medellin, and more than three and a half million live in Cali.
 Barranquilla is home to nearly two million people, while Bucaramanga and Cartagena host 1.2 million and 1.09 million people, respectively.